Using research data: INSIGHT Health Data Research Hub

 Data use in research can help improve health outcomes.
 As researchers look to make use of data acquired from multiple sources, as well as make better use of their own research, there is a need to build trustworthy data ecosystems where patients are aware of how their data is used, and are partners in encouraging data use to improve health outcomes.
 This requires researchers and patient organisations to work together in new ways.

-In the UK, INSIGHT – a Health Data Research Hub for eye health – is involving the public, patients and other stakeholders in deciding how health data is used and shared.
+In the UK, – a Health Data Research Hub for eye health – is involving the public, patients and other stakeholders in deciding how health data is used and shared.
 INSIGHT brings together and makes available anonymised data from eye scans and images, and advanced analytics, to the UK’s National Health Service (NHS), and academic and industry researchers.

 INSIGHT aims to unlock new insights in disease detection, diagnosis, treatment and personalised healthcare through the following data governance processes: